megaport/terraform-provider-megaport/docs/resources/nat_gateway_prefix_list.md

 Optional:

 - `ge` (Number) Minimum prefix length to be matched.
 0–32 for IPv4, 0–128 for IPv6.
+Omit or set to 0 to match the prefix's own length.
 - `le` (Number) Maximum prefix length to be matched.
 Must be greater than or equal to `ge`.
+Omit or set to 0 to match the prefix's own length.